The Man with the Hoe: Summary

 The poem portrays the labor of much of humanity using the symbolism of a laborer leaning upon his hoe, burdened by his work, but receiving little rest or reward.

 Poem text

 Impact

-"The Man with a Hoe" has been called "the battle-cry of the next thousand years".
+"The Man with a Hoe" was called by philosopher, novelist and peace activist Jay William Hudson "the battle-cry of the next thousand years".
 It has been translated into 37 languages, earning Markham about $250,000 over 33 years.
 After its publication, the poem's content, form, and language have captured the feelings and thoughts of people, drawing attention to social issues such as labor exploitation while helping causes such as the revitalization of efforts pursuing labor reform.
 The poem also helped Markham's career.
 The poet became a much sought-after public speaker and his first book of poetry was immediately published to take advantage of the opportunities that became available after the poem established him as one of the American modern poets.